-I joined about 15 group boards and started pinning on them.
-I would say this is the most effective way if you want to see your traffic coming from Pinterest even with fewer followers
+I joined about 15 group boards and started pinning to them.
+I would say this is the most effective way if you want to see traffic coming from Pinterest, even with fewer followers.

 Update: The MOST USEFUL resource that helped me to get traffic from Pinterest is Pinteresting Strategies.
-This is by far the most useful ebook for beginner bloggers to get started with Pinterest.
-I jumped to over 2.5 million views on Pinterest after implementing tips in this ebook.
+This is by far the most useful eBook for beginner bloggers to get started with Pinterest.
+I jumped to over 2.5 million views on Pinterest after implementing the tips in this eBook.
 It’s gold!

-Most of the traffic came from my participation in the groups.
+Most of the traffic came from my participation in Facebook groups.

 This was a BIG surprise for me; I was not sure if I would get any traffic from this social media channel at all.
 But as it turns out, StumbleUpon is my second biggest source of traffic.